thingsiplay/emulate/README.md

 There is not much going on here for the installation.
 There are only two scripts, which are expected to be in "PATH", but it is not required.
 Just copy the scripts "emulate" and "playlist" and that's it.
 These scripts are running RetroArch, so make sure RetroArch is fully installed and configured and works already.
 Also if you want to use "dmenu" or "rofi", you have to install them too, but they are not required.

+## Known bugs, limitations and quirks

+The "emulate" script runs another instance of RetroArch and I have no clue if this can lead to any conflict while another RetroArch GUI is open.
+I generally recommend to close any RetroArch GUI before playing this way.
+Or at least immadiately close the RetroArch GUI when running from script.

 ## Feedback